A New Earth: Reception

 The American talk-show host Oprah Winfrey chose A New Earth for her book club in January 2008, and in March it was featured in a series of ten weekly webinars broadcast on her website.
 By March 23, 2008, the book had reached number one on the New York Times Best Seller list for "Paperback Advice".
 According to Barnes & Noble, the book became the fastest-selling title in the history of Oprah's Book Club, out of the 61 selections since the book club's inception in 1996.
 Within four weeks of the book club announcement 3.5 million copies had been shipped.
 By 2009, an estimated 5 million copies had been sold in North America.
+As of June 2025, the book had sold 15 million copies worldwide and was translated into 50 languages.

 Some Christian readers have criticized the book, saying that it states that a person can control their own destiny rather than God necessarily doing so.
 In addition, a journalist for Success magazine wrote in August 2008 that some readers reported having a hard time understanding and incorporating Tolle's message into their lives.

 The book was originally published in 2005 by the Dutton/Penguin Group.
 Its second printing was published in 2006 by Plume publishing.
 A third printing was published 2008 by the Penguin Group.
 A New Earth is also available as an unabridged audiobook read by the author.